pingcap/docs/tiup/tiup-command-status.md

 A table consisting of the following fields:

 - Name: the tag name specified by `-T/--tag`.
 If not specified, it is a random string.
-- Component: running components
+- Component: components in operation
 - PID: corresponding process ID
-- Status: running status of components
+- Status: running status of the components
 - Created Time: start time
 - Directory: data directory
 - Binary: binary file path